szegedim/codec21/codec21.md

 Office applications are the suggested usage market with rare but quick updates.
 A typical usage is paging on the results of a budget query.
-Remoting provides the **highest level of integrity** with easy verification.
+Remote desktop provides the **highest level of integrity** with easy verification.

 It compresses the signal and does not anticipate patterns making the image sharper.
 It retains sharp changes and lines better than H.264 or JPEG making it better for office use.